sbmlteam/deviser/docs/src/source/defining_package.rst

 ---------------------------------------

 .. warning::
-   Latex generation does not, as yet, deal with multiple versions.
+   Latex output generation does not, as yet, deal with multiple versions.

 Deviser code generation neatly handles multiple versions of a package.